 SEIA is committed to informing policymakers, the media, and the American public about the benefits of solar energy for today’s communities, our economy, and our country.

 Learn more from our statements and industry news below.

-Every week, SEIA releases a newsletter called the Solar Update that includes top news stories covering the solar industry, major upcoming events, policy updates, and much more.
+Every week, The SEIA Solar Update includes top news stories covering the solar industry, major upcoming events, policy updates, and much more.
 This newsletter is open to SEIA Members and to the general public.